trussworks/react-uswds/docs/contributing.md

 - `yarn build`
   - Builds files from `/src` and outputs to `/lib` using webpack and UMD library target
   - `yarn build:watch` is also available
-- `yarn example:install`
-  - Installs dependencies for the example app.
-This must be run prior to viewing/developing the example application (located in `/example`).
-  - Builds the library files from `/src` into `/lib`, and also runs `yarn install` in the `/example` directory
-- `yarn example:start`
-  - After installing dependencies, use this to start the example app dev server, so you can view the example app and also add to it.

 ## Development

 ### Working on an issue